originphp/framework/origin/docs/getting-started.md

     To access the docker MySql server using the MySql client from within the docker container.
     - From the project folder type `docker-compose run app bash`, this will give you access to the docker container.
-    - Then type `mysql -h mysql -uroot -p`
+    - Then type `mysql -h db -uroot -p`

 2. Create the database configuration file, make a copy of the `database.php.default` file without the `default` extension.
 And set the username and password.